bobleesj/github-pages-with-docker/_posts/2024-06-01-thoughts-ideas.md

 ### Writing principles

-A sentence is ordered based on priority.
-For example, to write an outline of the overall paper, instead of "The role of titanium is discussed in the first section," I write, "First, we discuss the role of titanium."
+Words in a sentence are ordered based on purpose.
+While the following sentence, "The role of titanium is discussed in the first section," is clear in meaning, the first 4 words do not address the purpose of informing the structure of the paper.
+I instead write, "First, we discuss the role of titanium."

 A sentence requires precise words to avoid miscommunication.
 In fields such as the military and medicine, professionals avoid colloquial words.
 Surgeons use the term "correct" instead of "right" during procedures.
-I recently rewrote "Find the number of atoms in a formula" to "Count unique elements in a chemical formula."
+I recently rewrote "Find the number of atoms in a formula" to "Count the unique elements in a chemical formula."
 In this context, "formula" could refer to a mathematical formula, and "Find the number" is replaced with "count."
 "Elements" refers to unique atom types.

 A sentence is abridged with the correct noun-verb pair.
-Adjectives describe nouns, and adverbs describe verbs.
+Adjectives describe nouns.
+Adverbs describe verbs.
 Adjectives and adverbs may not be necessary when the noun-verb pair adequately conveys the meaning.

 A sentence should not start with symbols.
 If an acronym is unfamiliar to the audience, the full name should be used multiple times.

+A sentence must be clear, descriptive, and concise in that order.

+I avoid connecting two or more full sentences with conjunctions as a single sentence is easier to read.
+A conjunction should be used sparingly; as Steve Jobs said, "Less is more."

+In programming, we refactor comments, names, and structures after the function is implemented.
+In writing, words, sentences, paragraphs, and outlines are refactored after the meaning is conveyed.

+Repetition is not harmful if it enhances clarity.

 ### Purpose of research